5 Ways to Adjust to Online Therapy for College Students

 Make sure you also have your phone, laptop, or whichever device you will be using fully charged so that you aren’t having to find your charger or move spaces in the middle of your session.

-If you live in a space with roommates or suitemates it can also be helpful to let them know what time you have a virtual appointment.
+If you live in a space with roommates or suitemates it can also be helpful to let them know what time you have a virtual appointment, so you can avoid interruptions when accessing your session.
 This way, you aren’t getting distracted by the possibility of someone walking in and interrupting your session.

 Mimic the Office Setting

-Prepare by planning to log onto your session and sitting in the virtual waiting room a few minutes early - just as you would sit in the physical waiting room.
+Prepare by planning to log onto your session and sitting in the virtual waiting room a few minutes early—just as you would sit in the physical waiting room for your visit.
 If possible, using the same space and device for each session can help you mentally get ready for therapy to begin.

 Communicate Your Needs With Your Therapist